How To Set Up A Merchant Account

 When you have done your research in terms of payment services, costs, and overall reliability, simply visit the website of the acquiring bank or payment solutions provider to apply for a merchant account.

-Select the Required Services
+Select the required services

 Sign up for the kind of merchant services you need for your small business.
 You’ll need to specify your needs for conventional and/or mobile payment processing solutions.